swaminathanj/fp/README.md

 There are 4 core important things that you absolutely need to know.
 1. No side effect
-This is not an acceptable code in F
+This is not an acceptable code in FP.
 ```
 let score = 456;
 function addBonus() {